 When it comes to your personal data, we always follow the terms in our privacy notice.
-You can view these at: www.which.co.uk/help/our-policiesand-standards don't want us to use your information in the ways set out in this section, please get in touch.
+You can view these at: www.which.co.uk/help/our-policies-and-standards

+If you want to know more, or if you don't want us to use your information in the ways set out in this section, please get in touch.